MicroEJ/docs/DeviceDeveloperGuide/appendix/llapi.rst

 .. _LLMJVM-API-SECTION:

-LLMJVM: MicroEJ core engine
+LLMJVM: MicroEJ Core Engine
 ===========================

 Naming Convention
 -----------------

-The Low Level MicroEJ core engine API, the ``LLMJVM`` API, relies on functions that need to be implemented.
+The Low Level MicroEJ Core Engine API, the ``LLMJVM`` API, relies on functions that need to be implemented.
 The naming convention for such functions is that their names match the ``LLMJVM_IMPL_*`` pattern.